“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

 “Kiasa sucking her trunk.”
 Nairobi Nursery, 2018 © SWT

-After a year at the nursery, Kiasa is still sassy as ever but is starting to show an affectionate side with a new arrival named Merru:
+After a year at the nursery, Kiasa is still sassy but is starting to show an affectionate side with a new arrival named Merru.

-[In December] 2018, Sana Sana, Malkia and Ndiwa were moved to the Ithumba Reintegration stockade in Tsavo East […] on their journey back to a wild life.
+Sana Sana, Malkia and Ndiwa were moved to the Ithumba Reintegration stockade in Tsavo East, first opened in 2004, which has since then seen over 90 orphans pass through on their journey back to a wild life.
 It is important to understand that this is a journey, and one that takes many years, sometimes up to as many as eight to ten years before an orphan has the confidence to spend protracted time away from their human family.

-Here is a curated selection of Keeper updates on Kiasa and the Sheldrick Wildlife Trust nursery in Nairobi.
+Here is a curated selection from a year of Keepers' Diaries updates on Kiasa and the SWT nursery in Nairobi.

 The rainy season continues and we received a heavy downpour today.
 What started as a small shower around 8am soon turned into very heavy rain for about half an hour.
 Little babies like Kiasa, Maktao, Musiara and Sattao were brought back to the stockades to protect them from the bad weather.
 In the wild at such an age they would always have the protection of their mother above them, still being able to fit under her belly.